SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### label

-A <label> provides a caption/label for a thing, most commonly an <input>
-There are two ways of associating an <input> with a label, either nest the input within the label, or set the for attribute of the label to the id of the input.
+A ‹label› provides a caption/label for a thing, most commonly an ‹input› There are two ways of associating an ‹input› with a label, either nest the input within the label, or set the for attribute of the label to the id of the input.
-Any input should have exactly one <label>, or alternatively a non <label> referred to by aria-labelledby
+Any input should have exactly one ‹label›, or alternatively a non ‹label› referred to by aria-labelledby

 ###### input

 specifying the value property of an input element in HTML sets its initial value.
-As the state of <input>s changes, the value property in JS is updated.
+As the state of ‹input›s changes, the value property in JS is updated.
 The validation states of an input are contained in the ValidationState API and corresponding property./

 ####### types